 Size: 16 -18 feet

-Carries: You and up to 3 friends, your guide, and all gear for the trip: food, clothing, sleeping bags, games, tables, tents, and the kitchen sink (literally)
+Carries: You and 2-3 friends, your guide, and all gear for the trip: food, clothing, sleeping bags, games, tables, tents, and the kitchen sink (literally)

 Powered By: Your guide and their finesse, using two oars